Development Opportunities for Non-CEAS Faculty

 Would you be willing to share new knowledge of East Asia in your courses?

-The goal of this program is to provide professional school faculty or faculty in STEM fields outside of East Asian studies with an introduction to East Asia that will result in the addition of East Asian dimensions to curricula where East Asia is not currently represented.
+The goal of this program is to provide professional school faculty outside of East Asian studies with an introduction to East Asia that will result in the addition of East Asian dimensions to curricula where East Asia is not currently represented.
+There is a preference for faculty in the School of Education, but applications from faculty in other professional schools will be considered.
 The recipients of the grants will develop new East Asia-related course content (such as a curricular unit, teaching materials, set of student projects, etc.), provide CEAS with a copy of or information about this content, and commit to using it in at least one class offered on a regular basis.
-Each recipient will also give a presentation on his/her East Asia experience for the CEAS “Tea and Talk” series next fall.
+Each recipient will also give a presentation on his/her East Asia experience for the CEAS “Tea and Talk” series next year.

 1. Narrative proposal: A description of the project to be completed, where in East Asia it will be completed, and an explanation of how it will be incorporated in the applicant’s regular course offerings. (max.
 1000-words)